Kylyssa Shay worked as a florist for 18 years and has created and taught an assortment of crafts to adults and children of all ages.

 Many types of candy and lozenges come in tins.
-While they are an awfully great way to carry the mints or other hard candies around it's an awful waste to throw them out when the contents have been consumed.
+While they are an awfully great way to carry the mints or other hard candies around, it's an awful waste to throw them out when the contents have been consumed.

-But the good news is that you can re-use these handy containers to store things in or to assemble small kits of useful items.
+But the good news is that you can reuse these handy containers to store things in or to assemble small kits of useful items.
 You can make up a tiny first aid kit in a candy tin or use one to store needles and thread.
 Empty mint tins have lots of uses!

-I prefer such things be a bit more decorative or at least more interesting and I find I need a way to distinguish tins put to a new use from the ones with mints still in them.
+I prefer such things to be a bit more decorative or at least more interesting, and I find I need a way to distinguish tins put to a new use from the ones with mints still in them.
 It's good to have some way to tell all of them apart and to distinguish them from the ones that still have sweets inside, so my solution is to decorate my old candy tins by etching images or designs into them.

 This lens will give you step-by-step instructions on how to etch an image or design using saltwater and electricity.
 It's kind of like a craft and a science project combined.

-Materials, Tools, and Supplies for this Etching Project
+Materials, Tools, and Supplies for This Etching Project

-- One 6V dry cell battery
+- One 6V dry-cell battery

 - Coarse grit sandpaper

 - Wire cutters and stripper